lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/4-placement-group.md

 ## Cluster Placement Groups

+Grouping of instances within a single Availability Zone.

 For low network latency, high network throughput.

-Grouping of instances within a single Availability Zone.

 ## Spread Placement Groups

+Group of instances where each instance is placed on distinct hardware.

-For critical instances that should be kept separate from each other.
+For critical instances that should be kept separate from each other (primary database and secondary database).

-Grouping of instances that are each placed on distinct underlying hardware.

-Example: primary database and secondary database
+High Availability.

 ## Partition Placement Groups

-For Multiple EC2 instances, HDFS, HBase, Cassandra.

-EC2 devides each group into logical segments called partitions.
-Each partition placement group has its own set of racks.
-Each rack has its own network and power source.
+Suitable for large distributed and replicated workloads.
+Applications like Hadoop, HDFS, HBase, Cassandra, Kafka.

+A group contains a number of partitions.
+Each partition is assigned to a set of racks, each with its own power supply and networking.
+Instances are scattered across these partitions.

 No two partitions within a placement group share the same racks, allowing you to isolate the impact of hardware failure within your application.

+Strikes a balance between high performance and high availability.